oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

     ![Compare With Baseline option under Resources](images/sa-resources-compare-with-baseline-option.png "Compare With Baseline option under Resources")

-2. When the comparison operation is completed, review the **Comparison** report.
+2. When the comparison operation is completed, scroll down and review the **Comparison** report.

     - Review the number of findings per risk category for each risk level.
 Categories include **User Accounts**, **Privileges and Roles**, **Authorization Control**, **Data Encryption**, **Fine-Grained Access Control**, **Auditing**, and **Database Configuration**.
     - You can identify where the changes have occurred on your target database by viewing cells that contain the word **Modified**.
 The number represents the total count of new, remediated, and modified risks on the target database.